Matthew Shipp: Career

-Shipp began working with ESP-Disk with the Shipp/Mat Walerian duo album Live at Okuden, billed as The Uppercut.
+Shipp began working with ESP-Disk' with the Shipp/Mat Walerian duo album Live at Okuden, billed as The Uppercut.
 Issued in 2015, it was the last new release approved by ESP-Disk's founder Bernard Stollman.
-All four of Walerian's albums with Shipp have been released on ESP-Disk’.
+All four of Walerian's albums with Shipp have been released on ESP-Disk'.
 Shipp's first ESP albums as leader were a quartet album, Sonic Fiction, and a solo album, Zer0, both issued in 2018.
 After that, he released several albums by his trio with Michael Bisio and Newman Taylor Baker: Signature, The Unidentifiable, World Construct, and New Concepts in Piano Trio Jazz.
-World Construct was called "a career-defining album" and awarded five stars by critic Mike Hobart in the Financial Times, while New Concepts in Piano Trio Jazz was called by Tony Dudley Evans (London Jazz Times) "an album of great beauty that is state of the art in terms of the possibilities of the jazz piano trio."
+World Construct was called "a career-defining album" and awarded five stars by critic Mike Hobart in the Financial Times, while New Concepts in Piano Trio Jazz was called by Tony Dudley-Evans of the London Jazz Times "an album of great beauty that is state of the art in terms of the possibilities of the jazz piano trio."
 In 2022 a duo album by Shipp and Ivo Perelman, Fruition, was released by ESP, with NPR's Nate Chinen stating in his review, "The freeform alchemy between Brazilian saxophonist Ivo Perelman and American pianist Matthew Shipp is by now a proven fact: rarely do two musicians achieve a higher flow state in real time."